yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

 `replication lag = hybrid_clock_time - last_read_hybrid_time`

-*hybrid_clock_time* is the hybrid clock timestamp on the producer's tablet-server, and *last_read_hybrid_time* is the hybrid clock timestamp of the latest transaction pulled from the producer.
+*hybrid_clock_time* is the hybrid clock timestamp on the producer's tablet-server, and *last_read_hybrid_time* is the hybrid clock timestamp of the latest record pulled from the producer.

 An example script [`determine_replication_lag.sh`](/files/determine_replication_lag.sh) calculates the replication lag for you.
 The script requires the [`jq`](https://stedolan.github.io/jq/) package.